Edb83/snake/README.md

 **5. Move validation**

-- It is impossible for the snake to 'go back on itself' or to 'eat its own neck' by rapidly attempting to change direction, no matter how slow the game speed is set.
-For example, if moving left and changing direction to up, the direction cannot be changed to right before the snake has first moved one tile upwards
+It is impossible for the snake to 'go back on itself' or to 'eat its own neck' by rapidly attempting to change direction, no matter how slow the game speed is set.
+For example, if moving left and changing direction to up, the direction cannot be changed to right before the snake has first moved one tile upwards.

 **6. Score & score board**